 When considering any organizational strategy adjustment, there are always more effective approaches than others, with the goal being to get it right for your organization.
 As it shapes the employee experience, contributes to your industry reputation, and prevents workflow disruption—choosing the best implementation is especially crucial when developing your onboarding and offboarding strategy.

 An effective onboarding process is not the average paperwork-laden first day.
 It should include the tools and procedures for supporting new employees.
-Your teams will need to build a training program to set expectations and ensure operational consistency for all employees.
+Creating a schedule with communication cadence from relevant team members will ensure your new hires aren’t left isolated, while also helping managers and team members stay committed to their roles in the program.
 And with SaaS applications, cloud resources, and the new normalcy of remote work—consistency is key.

+Your teams will need to build training programs to set expectations and ensure operational consistency for all employees.
 Though training will look different for every organization, all programs will need to maintain a high engagement level early on to increase long-lasting retention.
-An effective training program could include department introductions, responsibilities review, video walkthroughs, and technology demonstrations that are each relevant and custom to a given position.
+An effective training program could include department introductions, responsibilities review, video walkthroughs, and technology demonstrations that are each relevant to and customized for a given position.
 Many companies organize this information with an employee portal, organizing content while improving the user experience.

 Utilize Automated Onboarding Workflows